We all might have felt annoyed and irritated due to unwanted ads popping on our browser at some point in time.

-As per the latest reports, the ad-blocking feature would be turned on by default, it would filter the online ad types which result into bad web experience.
+As per the latest reports, the ad-blocking feature would be turned on by default, it would filter the online ad types which result into the bad web experience.

 Image Credit: http://www.businessinsider.in

-According to the sources, Google could release the new update of Google Chrome with the ad blocking feature in a few weeks, though no further reports about the feature has not been provided yet.
+According to the sources, Google could release the new update of Google Chrome with the ad blocking feature in a few weeks, though no further reports about the feature have not been provided yet.

-Although Google chrome has a feature to block pop-up ads by default.
+Although Google Chrome has a feature to block pop-up ads by default.
 But the browser prevents all the pop-ups unless you have not whitelisted a website, it doesn’t differentiate between a pop-up or an irrelevant advertisement.

 Google may block all the offending advertisement instead of filtering them.
 This step could also harm other companies who count on advertising for their revenue generation to fund their businesses.
 With this move, all the online ad companies should have to make sure that their ads live up to the standard.